 Guests who surf can access the region’s numerous waves by private boat.
 This area is rich in islands and inlets that create waves, as well as countless beaches with great sand bars.
 There is a good range of waves for new surfers who are just gaining skills.
 For the seasoned surfer looking for a solid barrel, the Bocas region offers several world class waves.
 We love this area for its diversity in reefs and beach breaks.
 Because of the many islands in the region, there are many nooks and crannies that provide deserted waves.

 HOW TO ARRIVE

-Bocas del Toro International Airport has a single lane without a taxiway.
-The track measures 1,500 m × 26 m (4,921 ft × 85 ft).
-The airport can accommodate only smaller aircraft and the runway is limited to aircraft under 26,500 pounds (12,000 kg).
-There is a small terminal at the east end of the runway.
-International arrivals must pass through Panama Customs at the airport.
+Bocas del Toro International Airport has a single runway with no taxiway.
+The runway measures 1,500 m × 26 m (4,921 ft × 85 ft).
+The airport can only accommodate smaller aircraft and the runway is limited to aircraft under 26,500 LB (12,000 kg).
+A small terminal exists at the east end of the runway.
+International arrivals must clear Panamanian customs at the airport.